shamesung/Asus-Q501LA-Hackintosh/README.md

 # <a name="Issues"></a> Issues
 - SD Card Reader (not tested!)
 - Wake from Sleep (shuts down when trying to wake the laptop)
-- Doesn't fully shutdown (50% of the time)
+- Doesn't fully shutdown (20% of the time)
+- Trackpad is slow and 2-finger scroll doesn't work properly

 # <a name="Changelog"></a> Changelog
 - Updated for El Capitan